The Revision Process at NYU NYU Langone Long Island Surgical Associates

-The bariatric surgeons at NYU Winthrop Surgical Associates are experts in revisional bariatric surgery, a specialized surgical skill for fixing previously unsuccessful primary bariatric surgeries, or cases in which patients have regained significant excess weight.
+The bariatric surgeons at NYU NYU Langone Long Island Surgical Associates are experts in revisional bariatric surgery, a specialized surgical skill for fixing previously unsuccessful primary bariatric surgeries, or cases in which patients have regained significant excess weight.
 The most commonly performed secondary bariatric procedures involves the removal of a gastric band followed by performing a gastric sleeve or gastric bypass procedure.
 Technically, this is not a revision, but a conversion procedure.
 Between 20 and 30% of all band patients will experience either less than ideal weight loss, complications, or weight regain, necessitating the removal of the band and subsequent conversion to a more effective, stapled procedure.

 Less frequently, when a gastric sleeve or gastric bypass fails, this is considered a revision.
 Since these procedures are not reversible, specialized techniques are used to improve patient outcomes and get them back on track to weight loss and disease resolution.
 Because of the unique nature of conversions and revisions, we have an established process to ensure that the secondary bariatric procedure is both safe and effective.

 Of course, before embarking on a secondary bariatric procedure, we wish to ensure that the lack of weight loss or weight regain is not caused by something that can be handled without surgery.
 For patients who do require a secondary bariatric surgery, we follow the steps below:

 Step 1 – The Seminar

 Band-to-sleeve or band-to-bypass patients can either review the online seminar or can attend an in-person seminar, as is our normal practice for new bariatric patients.
 Since the band does not change any part of the normal gastrointestinal anatomy, we simply want our patients to learn more about staple procedures.
 This can be achieved either in person or online.